bcgov/design-system/components/header/README.md

 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders
-* Proper ALT labels are included
+* Proper ALT labels are included for BC Government logo.
+Reads "Go to the Government of British Columbia website"
-* Language tag has been set to english

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for normal text and 4.5:1 for large text
+* Contrast ratios are at least 4.5:1 for header title and 7:1 for BC Government logo

-### Keyboard Navigation
-* Supports tab navigation for use without a mouse

 ### Learn More
 * Accessibility Contacts in Government